Clonmacnoise: History

 In 544 Saint Ciarán, a young man from Rathcroghan, County Roscommon, arrived at this location with seven companions.
 (Saint Ciarán is not to be confused or conflated with St. Ciarán of Saigir, patron of Osraige).
-Here he met Diarmait Uí Cerbaill, who later became the first Christian crowned High King of Ireland.
+Here he met Diarmait mac Cerbaill, who later became the first Christian crowned High King of Ireland.
 Together they built the first church at the site.
 This was a small wooden structure and the first of many small churches to be clustered on the site.
 In September 549, not yet thirty-three years of age, Ciarán died of a plague, and was reportedly buried under the original wooden church, now the site of the 9th-century stone oratory, Temple Ciarán.
 This location was particularly important because here the major east–west land route through the bogs of central Ireland along the Eiscir Riada (an esker left by the receding glaciers of the last ice age) crossed the River Shannon.

 According to Adomnán of Iona, who referenced the testimony of earlier abbots of Iona who had known Columba, St Columba visited the monastery at Clonmacnoise during the time when he was founding the monastery at Durrow.
 While he was there he prophesied about the future debates in the churches of Ireland about the dating of Easter and claimed that angels had visited the monastery at Clonmacnoise.
 While he was there, a young monk named Ernéne mac Craséni (who would later be famous in Ireland) tried to touch Columba's clothes while Columba was not looking.
 However, the saint immediately noticed and grabbed the boy by the neck, told him to open his mouth, and then blessed him, saying that he would teach the doctrine of salvation.